alisaifee/holmium.core/README.rst

 ============
 holmium.core provides utility classes to simplify writing pageobjects for webpages using selenium.

 Nothing beats an example.
-Conventionally unit tests integrating with python-selenium are written similarly to the following code block (using seleniumhq.org).
+Conventionally automated tests integrating with python-selenium are written similarly to the following code block (using seleniumhq.org).

 .. code-block:: python